Testing Transparency

 Time and Format for Dissemination of Results

-Student scores are available to students in College Board’s Electronic Reporting System approximately three weeks after the makeup date.
-Counties and schools have access to test results in early June.
+Student scores are available to students in the College Board’s Electronic Reporting System approximately three weeks after the completion of testing.
+Counties and schools have access to test results in late May.
 Printed individual student reports with West Virginia proficiency cuts applied are provided to counties and schools to send home to parents/guardians in August each year.

 West Virginia Alternate Summative Assessment (WVASA), also known as the Dynamic Learning Maps Alternate Summative Assessment